zainbaq/querygpt/README.md

 source querygpt/bin/activate # if not already activated python app/bot.py -e <engine> -f <path/to/config/file> -m <openai model>
 ```
+-e --engine : 'sqlite3' or 'mysql'
+-f --file   : path to config file
+-m --model  : defines the OpenAI model to use 'gpt-3.5-turbo' or 'gpt-4'

 The config files contain relevant information on the database you want to connect to.

 ## SQLite3